sonmarcho/sonmarcho.github.io/5-passions.md

 </blockquote>

 We can however be more specific, and being specific helps us to be understood: the quantified noun can be ambiguous.
-For instance 只 / <i>zhi</i> is used for animals:
+For instance, 只 / <i>zhi</i> is used for animals:

 <blockquote style="font-style: normal">